walkerk1980/LSW/CONTRIBUTING.md

 4) Check `Show processes from all users` (at the bottom)

-5) Select `wslservice.exe`.
-Note, if wslservice.exe is not running, you make it start it with: `wsl.exe -l`
+5) Select `lswservice.exe`.
+Note, if lswservice.exe is not running, you make it start it with: `lsw.exe -l`

 6) Click `Configure and Record` (write down the folder you chose for the traces)